 - What ~ This is what you or your company does to fulfill that core belief.
 It’s your offering, product, service, or idea.

-The reason most brands and experts don’t succeed in monetizing their offerings is because they do their marketing backwards.
+The reason most brands and experts don’t succeed in monetizing their offerings is that they do their marketing backward.
 They start with “what they do,” then communicate “how they do it.” they do it, and often forget to mention “why they do it.”